hansen-young/calx/README.md

 ## Disclaimer
 - Please only use this project for local development only as it is not tested for security vulnerability, any incident that may happen is beyond my responsibility.
-- This project is built using Python 3.7.13 on WSL2 Ubuntu, other version may or may not work as expected.
+- This project is written and tested using `Python 3.7.13` on `WSL2 Ubuntu`, other version may or may not work as expected.